 Jessica also worked some magic with the laundry bins just inside the door, so they wouldn’t be overflowing and look awful.

-With the room now more welcoming, both for laundry and workouts, Jessica looked relieved.
+With the room now more welcoming, the laundry clutter gone and the workout space improved, Jessica looked relieved.
 Her smile showed it!
 What might be next?
 That was to be determined.

 About De-clutter Me!